Sajid Merchant, MS

 About

-Sajid Merchant graduated with a Bachelor of Science degree in Genetics from the University of Alberta in 1996.
-He continued with a Master of Science in Human Genetics from Sarah Lawrence College in 1999.
-In 2002, he gained Board certification with the American Board of Genetic Counseling.
+Sajid earned a Bachelor of Science in Genetics from the University of Alberta and a Master of Science in Human Genetics from Sarah Lawrence College.
+Shortly afterward, he obtained certification with the American Board of Genetic Counseling.

 Research